Chapter 22:

 “No can-do shoe monger.
 Observe and report.
 Don’t get caught.
 Over.”

-The drone took a final pass through the library.
-A shattered toilet could be seen in the bathroom.
+The drone took a final pass.
+A shattered toilet was in the bathroom.
 He piloted the drone back to the center of the library.
 It lifted high above the building to hover quietly.
-The camera feed aimed in to the center of the library while the auxiliary camera scanned around the building.
+The central camera feed aimed straight down while the auxiliary camera scanned.

-An alert on his console indicated the listening device detected speaking and was now recording.
-He heard Jorseph’s voice and adjusted the feedback.
+An alert indicated the listening device recognized voices.
+He heard Jorseph speak and adjusted the feedback.
 The young man sounded a little softer than usual, “Hey, open up, I want to read you again.”

 “What’s your deal?
 You opened before.
 My mom’s not home and I want to practice using you.
 It’s not something…”

-Horrick narrowed his eyes and reached to turn off the application but couldn’t bring his claws to click the feed off, “Come on buddy, you’re better than this.”
+Horrick narrowed his eyes and reached to close the application, but couldn’t bring his claws to click the feed off, “Come on buddy, you’re better than this.”
 He delayed himself by taking several large gulps of wheat tea.

 “…Or would you prefer Grabby use you instead?”

-Wheat tea from widened nostrils sprayed across his computer screen.
-A cloth wiped it before tea dripped into the electronics, “What in Sun dragon’s name?” he coughed.
+Wheat tea sprayed across his computer screen.
+A cloth wiped saved it from dripped into the electronics as he coughed, “What in Sun dragon’s name?”

-Another voice, this one softer and lacking even more of the typical dragon rumble, “You don’t need to open me.
+Another voice, this one softer and lacking any dragon rumble, “You don’t need to open me.
 Nobody needs to open me.
 I’m tired and I want to sleep.
 Please don’t touch me.”

-Horrick’s fist slammed down on the console with force that shook the van.
+Horrick’s fist slammed the console with force that shook the van.
 The bottle of wheat tea toppled.
 Cold tea spilled across the table and dripped on his pants.
-He made sure to check the drone camera feeds despite breathing fire hot enough to blacken the symbols on his keyboard.
+He made sure to check the drone camera feeds despite breathing fire hot enough to char the symbols on his keyboard.

 “…I need to find the spell that changes me back…”